 God raises up a man named Moses to help lead the Israelites out of Egypt.
 In a climactic showdown between God and Egypt, God demonstrates his power.

 God delivers the Israelites from Egypt and leads them to a mountain where he initiates a formal relationship with this nation.
-God defines this relationship in what theologians call the Decalogue—you have probably heard it called the Ten Commandments.
+God defines this relationship in the Decalogue—the passage of Scripture that includes the Ten Commandments (Exodus 20:1-21).
 God delivers his people from Egypt so that “the nation may worship and enjoy God’s presence at the mountain.”[1]
 God’s presence can’t be entered lightly, however, and so he sets up rules and regulations for Israel because they are sinful, and he is holy.
 God’s commands are good guidelines that allow the Israelites to live with their God.
 They are not a way of life merely, but a way to live close to God.

 Notice, however, that God gives them rules to live by after he has saved the Israelites.
 God did not save the Israelites because they obeyed him and lived right.
 God’s rescue was a gift of grace.